pershyn/kafka-deb-packaging/README.md

 I am looking forward to have kafka fully compatible to FHS.

-So far there are several symlinks in the package to make closer to FHS.
+So far there are several symlinks in the package to make the package a little closer to the FHS.

 ```bash
 # assume $base_dir is /usr/lib/kafka/